ayahamza1/MENABITs/index.md

 ## Heading

 This index includes a database of cleaned or transcribed treaty texts, each with its source PDF.
-Use of these files must credit Aya Hamza as compiler and owner. **For access, contact:** ahamza3141@gmail.com.
+Use of these files must credit Aya Hamza as compiler and owner.

 ---